-News of the shootings at Sandy Hook Elementary School in Connecticut, in which children and school staff were killed, might make you think that school violence is on the rise.
-But as terrible and frightening as incidents like these are, they are rare.
-Although it may not seem that way, the rate of crime involving physical harm has been declining at U.S. schools since the early 1990s.
+Incidents of school violence are terrible and frightening, but fortunately they are rare.
+Although it might not seem that way, the rate of crime at U.S. schools that involve physical harm has been declining since the early 1990s.

 According to the Centers for Disease Control and Prevention (CDC), fewer than 1% of all homicides among school-age children happen on school grounds or on the way to and from school.
 The vast majority of students will never experience violence at school or in college.

-Still, it's natural for kids and teens to worry about whether something like what happened in Connecticut may someday happen to them.
-How can you help them deal with these fears?
-Talking with kids about these tragedies, and what they watch or hear about them, can put frightening information into context.
+Still, it's natural for kids and teens to worry about whether something may happen to them.
+To help them deal with these fears, it's important to talk about these tragedies when they happen, and to know what your kids watch or hear about them.
+This helps put frightening information into context.

 It's important for kids to feel like they can share their feelings, and know that their fears and anxieties are understandable.

-Rather than waiting for your child to approach you, consider starting the conversation.
-Ask kids what they understand about these incidents and how they feel about them.
+Rather than waiting for your kids to approach you, consider starting the conversation.
+Ask what they understand about these incidents and how they feel about them.

-Many schools are taking extra precautions to keep students safe.
-Some have focused on keeping weapons out by conducting random locker and bag checks, limiting entry and exit points at the school, and keeping the entryways under teacher supervision.
-Other schools use metal detectors.
+Talk with your kids about what schools do to help protect their students.
+Many schools are taking extra precautions — some focus on keeping weapons out through random locker and bag checks, limiting entry and exit points at the school, and keeping the entryways under teacher supervision.
+Others use metal detectors.

 Lessons on conflict resolution have been added to many schools' courses to help prevent troubled students from resorting to violence.
-Peer counseling and active peer programs help students become more aware of the signs that a fellow student may be becoming more troubled or violent.
+Peer counseling and active peer programs help students learn to watch for signs that a fellow student might be becoming more troubled or violent.

 Another thing that helps make schools safer is greater awareness of problems like bullying and discrimination.
 Many schools now have programs to fight these problems, and teachers and administrators know more about protecting students from violence.

 Of course, you are not your child's only source of information about school shootings or other tragic events that receive media attention.
-Kids are likely to repeatedly encounter news stories or graphic images on television, radio, or the Internet, and such reports can teach them to view the world as a confusing, threatening, or unfriendly place.
+Kids are likely to repeatedly see or hear news stories or graphic images on TV, radio, or online, and such reports can teach them to view the world as a confusing, threatening, or unfriendly place.